 Safety, health, environment and automation

 The two plants at Haridwar are in fact environment-friendly plants designed specifically to maximize daylight for indoor lighting.
 “Not only that, all lights installed at the plants are LED,” says Loganathan.
 Equipped with a scrap management system, where waste is moved to a bailing machine with minimum human intervention through a centralized tunnel, the plant leaves little scope for waste-related injury to its employees.
 “To enhance safety, health and environment we have incorporated various safeguards and automation at several levels.
 For example, the final products are loaded into trucks through a conveyor and each product is bar-code scanned to avoid any mismatch in the final dispatch.
 We even have central adhesive mixing tanks with automated distribution to the applicators.”
+The auto accidents lawyers help with injury cases and help get justice in case there is a work related injury or accident.

 New IGT ink tester at SPU